dchowitz/slire/README.md

 ---

-## Overview

-Slire is a minimal, database‑agnostic repository layer that adds the consistency features most teams rewrite over and over — scope, timestamps, versioning, soft delete, and tracing — while keeping native MongoDB/Firestore drivers front and center.
+Slire is a minimal, database‑agnostic repository layer that adds the consistency features most teams rewrite over and over — scope, timestamps, versioning, soft delete, and tracing — while keeping native drivers front and center.
 Use Slire when you want less boilerplate and safer CRUD, and keep using native drivers for anything advanced.

+Currently implemented for [MongoDB](https://www.mongodb.com/) and [Firestore](https://firebase.google.com/docs/firestore).

 - Minimal abstraction over native drivers (no query builders)
 - Managed fields applied automatically and consistently